 You can expect either of these air compressors to last for years if you look after them properly.
-Although the Makita will probably require slightly more upkeep due to its oil pump, both of these options are durable and long-lasting.
-Both of them also offer a one-year warranty in the event that something does go wrong as a result of manufacturing error, you are covered.
+Although the Makita will probably require slightly more upkeep due to its oil pump.
+Both of these options are durable and long-lasting.
+Both of them also offer a one-year warranty in the event.
+Something does go wrong as a result of a manufacturing error, you are covered.

 However, there are some differences between Makita MAC5200 vs the DEWALT D55146 that you should consider when making your final choice.